Skip to content

 )

-func View(c *client.Client) {
+func View(client *clients.Client) {

-send.View(c, view.View{Name: "Welcome"}) // Sends view "Welcome".
+send.View(client, views.View{Name: "Welcome"}) // Sends view "Welcome".

 }